dotnet/coreclr/Documentation/building/android.md

 Cross Compilation for Android on Linux
 ======================================

-Through cross compilation, on Linux it is possible to build CoreCLR for arm64 Android.
+Through cross compilation, on Linux, it is possible to build CoreCLR for arm64 Android.

 Requirements
 ------------